Tarun Gupta

 1. Website Speed

 People hate websites that take ages to load.
 Visitors switch to your competitor’s website if yours is taking more than two seconds to load.
 A recent study concluded that 53% of mobile website visitors switch from a webpage if it doesn’t open within three seconds.
 This means, if your website is poorly loading, people will move on to another website.
 It will eventually tank your visitor traffic.
 Google is quite clear about this.
 The search giant’s latest page speed algorithm is critical of loading speed.
 It states that poorly loading websites offer a less-than-optimal experience.
-And since user experience is a crucial ranking signal, a slow loading web page may end up losing its search ranking.
+And since user experience is a crucial ranking signal, a slow-loading web page may end up losing its search ranking.
 If you don’t know how fast your website’s speed is, use various speed-testing website tools available.
 They will give you an insight into your website speed and will also recommend ways how you can improve.

 2. HTTPS Migration